Ec-25/dj-auth/README.md

 - `POST /logout/` - Logs out the current user.
 - `GET /password/change/` - Page to change the user's password.
 - `POST /password/change/` - Submit the password change form.

+### Password Reset: /password_reset/
+- `GET /password_reset/` - Page to request a password reset.
+- `POST /password_reset/` - Submit the email to reset the password.
+- `GET /password_reset/done/` - Page indicating that the reset email has been sent.
+- `GET /reset/<uidb64>/<token>/` - Page to confirm the password reset with the provided token.
+- `POST /reset/<uidb64>/<token>/` - Submit the new password after confirmation.
+- `GET /reset/done/` - Page indicating that the password has been successfully reset.

 ## Run Server
 To start the server, run: